oliviermirat/ZebraZoomDocumentation/docs/behaviorAnalysis/hdf5output.md

 ---
-sidebar_position: 9
+sidebar_position: 4
 ---

-# Hdf5 output format (beta version)

-## Parameter to add in configuration file (will no longer be necessary in the near future)

-As the hdf5 file format is still in beta mode, it is currently required to add the following parameter in your configuration file in order to get the hdf5 file as an output:
+# ZebraZoom's new output data format: hdf5 file

+## Configuration file

+If you created a configuration file with the version of ZebraZoom 1.34.00 or above, the parameter:

 ```
 "storeH5": 1
 ```

-(in the near future, an hdf5 file will be produced by default and adding this parameter will no longer be required)

-The hdf5 file is saved in the ZZoutput folder.
+should have been placed in any configuration file you've created (unless you've specifically asked to use the legacy .json format on the last page of the configuration file creation pipeline), in which case the output of ZebraZoom's tracking will be an hdf5 file.

 ## General structure of the hdf5 file